 - Charge your vape with a DIY charger

-So if you want to learn all about how to overcome your missing vape charger, then you’re in the right place.
+So if you want to learn all about how to recharge your vape when your charger is missing, then you’re in the right place.

 Let’s jump right in!

 - JUUL Parts: Names and Functions?